Universal topological classes of black holes surrounded by quintessence: Schwarzschild black hole surrounded by quintessence

 density $\rho_q$ is written as

 The thermodynamic quantities related to the mass, Hawking temperature and entropy of this black hole are

+It is straightforward to confirm that, for the Schwarzschild black hole surrounded by quintessence (Sch–BH-$\omega_q$), the Hawking temperature tends to vanish as the event horizon radius $r_{+}$ approaches infinity, whereas it becomes divergent when $r_{+}$ approaches the minimum horizon radius $r_{m}$.
+As a result, the inverse temperature $\beta(r_{+})$ shows

-Next, we use the residue theorem to study the topological number of the Schwarzschild black hole surrounded by a quintessence. according to eqs.
-(5-7), the form of the generalized Helmholtz free energy is written as~\cite{Wei2}
+At above asymptotic limits, defect curve $\beta (r_{+})$ is analytical in the range $(r_{m}, \infty)$.
+The topological properties of the Sch–BH-$\omega_q$ are fundamentally rooted in the concept of generalized off shell free energy.
+According to eqs.
+(5-7), the form of the free energy is written as~\cite{Wei2}

 $\tau$ denotes an auxiliary parameter that can be interpreted as the inverse temperature parameter of the cavity surrounding the black hole.
-The free energy corresponds to its on-shell value when $\tau=1/T$.
-According to the $\phi$-mapping theory \cite{Duan}, a vector field is defined as
+The free energy corresponds to its on-shell value when $\tau=\beta=1/T$.
+According to Duan's $\phi$-mapping theory \cite{Duan1,Duan2}, we introduce an additional parameter $\Theta\in (0, \pi)$, accordingly, the two-component vector $\phi$ is specified by the gradient of as $\tilde{\mathcal{F}}=\mathcal{F}+\frac{1}{\sin \Theta}$ ~\cite{T14}

 $\Theta$ is an auxiliary factor introduced for convenience in topological calculations.
 The value $\Theta=\pi/2$ orresponds to the zero point of the vector field $\phi$.
-The components of the vector field $\phi$ can be written as follows:
+Based on $\phi$-mapping theory, each black hole state is assigned a winding number reflecting its topological charge.
+Locally stable states correspond to $w=+1$, while unstable ones have $w=-1$.
+The sum of all local winding numbers defines the global topological number $W$, which determines the black hole’s overall topological class.